Scionar/design-system/README.md

 # Design system

-Testign out how to create dsign system.
+Testing out how to create a design system.

+## Goals

-## Primary goals
+### Primary goals

-* Create React design library
+- Create React design library
-* Set styleguide environment (Example Storybook)
+- Set styleguide environment (Example Storybook)
-* Tests
+- Tests

-## Optional goals
+### Optional goals

-* Take in account projects which are not using React
+- Take in account projects which are not using React